Mins0o/MorseCodeTrainer/README.md

 To compile the source code, you will need to download and install [NAudio](https://github.com/naudio/NAudio) from Nuget Manager.

-More docuentation of the Source code will be updated soon.
+More docuentation of the source code will be updated soon.